padrinoDB/Padrino/README.md

 `Rcompadre`.
 That is where prospective users should go to find an interface to this database that is actually useful.

-Currently, the data base is a set of 12 CSV files that consist of ASCII representation of model formulae, the coefficients associated with said models, and the upper/lower bounds of the state variables.
+Currently, the data base is a set of 12 text files that consist of ASCII representation of model formulae, the coefficients associated with said models, and the upper/lower bounds of the state variables.
 We are closing in on a finalized design, at which point it seems likely that